jackjona123/Spotify-Alt/README.md

 # Spotify-Clone

 An alternative Spotify front-end, built with React js and the Spotify API.
-This can also be installed as a Progressive Web App (PWA)

 ## Deloyment